junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 More people drop what they were busy with, and starts following them from a short distance away, forming a tailing crowd fast.

 "Dean!"
 One of them calls to him, "Where do you find an angel all to yourself?
-Is this why you didn't come yesterday?
+Is this why you didn't come join us yesterday?
 Having too much fun with this one?"

 Another shouts, "Where are you going?
 Don't keep him to yourself.
 Introduce him to us so we may know him!"

 A loud laughter and yelling of agreement burst from the crowd.

 Dean glares behind his shoulder, furious with embarrassment. *How can they talk about angels like this?
-How can they talk as if him and this Angel of Lord as if they are... something intimate?*
+How can they talk as if him and this Angel of the Lord as if they are... something intimate?*

+He shakes his head in disbelief. *How can they even think about staining them that way?
+Didn't they see how beautiful and bright the angels are?
+Or is that just in his eyes?*

 The crowd only laughs louder at his glower.